 prestressed anchor

-anchor which is stressed and locked off after installation, but before load enters the anchor (eg due to excavation, ground water lowering or service loads)
+anchor which is stressed and locked off after installation, but before load enters the anchor (e.g. due to excavation, ground water lowering or service loads)

 Note 1 to entry: Not all anchors are pre-stressed.
 Anchors are pre-stressed to limit deformation of the anchored structure.
 Prestressed anchors are also termed active anchors, whereas non-prestressed anchors are also termed passive anchors.